beego/beedoc/en-US/mvc/controller/params.md

 ## Parse to struct

-If you want to assign the data in a form into struct, except assign them one by one, Beego have a easier way to do that which is mapping struct key with form name and parse all parameters into struct.
+If you want to assign the data submitted from a form into struct, other than assigning them one by one, Beego has an easier way to do that which is mapping struct fields with form's input elements and parsing all data into struct.

 Define struct: